Homepage

 Personal Interests

-Badminton, snowboarding, swimming, video games, and pixel arts.
+Badminton, snowboarding, swimming, video games, and pixel art.

 By the way, say hi to my cats (Matrix, Mocha, and Vector)!